 Do these signs of slowing activity in the market mean that buyers should avoid making a purchase?
 In our expert opinion, the answer to that question is no. Based on these various signs of mild cooling, savvy buyers may have more negotiating power during the upcoming year than they would have had during the previous few years.

-Since navigating the luxury New York City real estate market can still be a major challenge, learn more about how working with an exclusive New York City buyer agent can help you find the ideal property.
+Since navigating the luxury New York City real estate market can still be a major challenge, Buyer’s Agent about how working with an exclusive New York City buyer agent can help you find the ideal property.